-Search also holds a number of other CREE mineral prospects in Labrador in its portfolio, including claims in the Red Wine Complex and the Henley Harbour area.
+Search also holds a number of other CREE mineral prospects in Labrador in its portfolio, including claims in the Red Wine Complex.

 OVERALL PERFORMANCE

 Search Minerals' focus is on exploration and development of the Critical Rare Earth Element District in Southeastern Labrador, Canada.
 The Company seeks to raise funds through the capital markets and to seek out government assistance or other non-dilutive and alternative financings to advance the CREE District.